Need to talk? Call 1800 882 436.

 Both of these things can also happen at the same time.
 This means that multiple babies could be fraternal (non-identical) or identical.

-Higher order multiples rarely happen naturally and are usually the result of fertility treatments.
+Higher order multiples rarely happen naturally and are often the result of fertility treatments.

-In 2020, 1.4% of all births in Australia were multiple births.
+In 2020, less than 2 in 100 births in Australia were multiple births.
 Of these, almost all were twins.
-Just 1 in 100 of the multiple births were triplets or higher.
+Just 1 in 100 births were 3 babies or more.

 You can find out if you are having a multiple birth when you have an ultrasound.

-When carrying triplets or more, you can expect the same early pregnancy symptoms that you would have with one baby.
-But they can start sooner and be more severe.
+When carrying 3 or more babies, you can expect the same early pregnancy symptoms that you would have with one baby.
+But these symptoms can start sooner and be more severe.
+These may include:

 You will need extra medical care throughout your pregnancy.
 Choose an experienced doctor and medical support team that is right for you.